EntySec/SeaShell/Mussel/README.md

-# iPwny
+# Mussel

-First phase loader for Pwny written specifically for iOS versions vulnerable to CoreTrust bug.
+First phase loader for SeaShell written specifically for iOS versions vulnerable to CoreTrust bug.